Table of Contents[Hide][Show]

-Replacing windows is a significant, long-term investment for homeowners, so choosing the right windows among the plethora of glass options available today is extremely important.
-Yet weeding through replacement window choices at your local home improvement center or window dealer showroom can be intimidating.
+Given that most homeowners only replace windows every 20-30 years, choosing the right windows among the plethora of glass options available today is extremely important, but challenging.
+Weeding through replacement window choices at your local home improvement center or window dealer showroom can be intimidating.

 Luckily, the National Fenestration Rating Council (NFRC) is here to help.
 NFRC’s residential window labels can help consumers quickly compare the energy performance of windows, doors, skylights and other fenestration.